Capturing missing physics in climate model parameterizations using neural differential equations: Introduction: The parameterization challenge in climate modeling

-As is often the case in sciences that address complex systems, numerical models have become central to the study of climate \citep{Hourdin17}.
-Climate models have historically been skillful at projecting future global mean surface warming \citep{Hausfather19}, however, they have regional deficiencies and biases which compromise their practical use \citep{Wang14}.
-More certain regional and local projections are precisely what policymakers need to make better decisions aimed at mitigating and adapting to the effects of climate change \citep{Katz13}.
+As is often the case in science and engineering problems which address complex systems, numerical models have become central to the study of Earth's climate \citep{Hourdin17}.
+Climate models have historically been skillful at projecting changes in global mean surface temperature \citep{Hausfather19}.
+However, they often have regional deficiencies and biases which compromise future projections, especially on regional and local scales \citep{Wang14_CMIP5}.
+Unfortunately, more certain regional and local information is precisely what is needed to make better decisions designed to mitigate and adapt to the effects of climate change \citep{Katz13}.

-A key source of uncertainty in climate \emph{projections} is due to \emph{missing physics}, that is small-scale physical processes that cannot be resolved in climate models, such as clouds in the atmosphere \citep{Stevens13}, and small-scale turbulence \citep{DuVivier18} and mixing by eddies in the ocean \citep{Griffies15}.
-Such unresolved physical processes must be \emph{parameterized}.
-Instead of explicitly resolving the required physics, a more computationally efficient surrogate model, or \emph{parameterization}, is employed to model their transfer properties.
-Parameterization schemes are typically developed through guidance from theory and observations but necessarily have an empirical nature to them.
-Many uncertain parameters are introduced that are often difficult to constrain from observations, such as a length scale or an exponent in a scaling law.
-Some such parameters are \emph{tuned} in climate models so that they might, for example, reproduce the climate of the 20th century and thence used to extrapolate in to the future \citep{Hourdin17}.
-But such projections are necessarily compromised and uncertain due to the presence of parameterizations.
+A major source of uncertainty in climate \emph{projections} is due to \emph{missing physics}, that is small-scale physical processes that cannot be resolved in climate models, such as cloud formation in the atmosphere \citep{Stevens13} and small-scale boundary layer turbulence \citep{DuVivier18} and mixing by mesoscale eddies in the ocean \citep{Griffies15}.
+Such unresolved physical processes must be represented somehow if one is to faithfully model the evolution of Earth's climate.
+Instead of explicitly resolving such phenomena, which is computationally not feasible \citep{Schneider17_computing}, a more computationally efficient surrogate model, or \emph{parameterization}, is employed to represent their transport properties.

+Parameterization schemes are typically developed through guidance from theory and observations but necessarily have an empirical flavor to them.
+For example, small-scale oceanic boundary layer turbulence cannot be resolved due to prohibitive computational costs; the coarse-grained equations are not closed and so empirical choices must be made in developing parametric representations.
+In the case of cloud formation, cloud microphysics and entrainment processes are not fully understood and so again, empirical choices must be made.
+Each parameterization thus inevitably has associated with it uncertain parameters --- such as mixing length scales or an exponent in a scaling law --- whose values must be prescribed but which are often difficult to infer from observations and associated with large uncertainties.